-The proposed bill aims to protect tipped wages for workers and alleviate financial burdens on employers by prohibiting interchange fees on tips and gratuities collected through electronic payment transactions.
+The proposed bill aims to protect tipped wages for workers and alleviate financial burdens on employers by prohibiting interchange fees on tips and gratuities in electronic payment transactions.
 It establishes that issuers, payment card networks, acquirer banks, and processors cannot charge merchants interchange fees on the tax or gratuity amounts if the merchant provides this data during the authorization or settlement process.
 Additionally, if a merchant fails to transmit this data, they can submit tax documentation within 180 days to receive a credit for the fees charged.
 The bill also includes definitions for key terms such as "interchange fee," "merchant," and "gratuity," and mandates that payment card networks develop a mechanism for merchants to transmit tax or gratuity data within two years.

 Statutes affected: